-1. Particulars of employer

-(a) Name

-(b) Phone number

-(c) National Pensions registration number

-(d) Address

 2. Particulars of worker

 (a) Name

 (b) National Identity Card Number

 (c) Phone number

 (d) Address

 (e) Occupation

 (f) Basic wage/month/fortnight/week (delete whichever not applicable)

 (g) Date worker became gainfully employed

 3. Details of employment

 (a) Date joined service

 (b) Date of termination of employment

 (c) Reason for termination of employment

-(d) Amount payable as recycling fee
+(d) Amount payable as recycling fee.....

-entitle ify that the abovenamed worker is registered in the Workfare Programme and is the the Transition Unemployment Benefit for periodto
+I certify that the abovenamed worker is registered in the Workfare Programme and is entitled to the Transition Unemployment Benefit for periodto

-Date Permanent Secretary

-Ministry of Labour, Industrial Relations and Employment